zarr-developers/zarr-python/docs/tutorial.rst

 The array above will store its configuration metadata and all compressed chunk data in a directory called 'data/example.zarr' relative to the current working directory.
-The :func:`zarr.open` function provides a convenient way to create a new persistent array or continue working with an existing array.
-Note that although the function is called "open", there is no need to close an array, and data are automatically flushed to disk and files are automatically closed whenever an array is modified.
+The :func:`zarr.convenience.open` function provides a convenient way to create a new persistent array or continue working with an existing array.
+Note that although the function is called "open", there is no need to close an array: data are automatically flushed to disk, and files are automatically closed whenever an array is modified.

 Persistent arrays support the same interface for reading and writing data, e.g.::